iExecBlockchainComputing/documentation-tools/tools/dataProtector/dataProtectorCore/processProtectedData.md

 **Type:** `Address`

-This optional parameter allows you to pay for the deal using someone else’s voucher.
-Make sure the voucher has authorized you to use it.
+This optional parameter allows you to pay for the task using someone else’s voucher.
+Make sure the voucher's owner has authorized you to use it.
 This parameter must be used in combination with `useVoucher: true`.

 ```ts twoslash